CHIP-8

 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker on his 1802 microprocessor.
 It was initially used on the COSMAC VIP and Telmac 1800, which were 8-bit microcomputers made in the mid-1970s.

-CHIP-8 was designed to be easy to program for and to use less memory than other programming languages like BASIC.
+CHIP-8 was designed to use less memory than other programming languages like BASIC, while still being easier to program than machine code.
+The language looks like machine code as it uses hexadecimal codes for instructions, but as an interpreter, like BASIC, it does not need to be assembled or linked before running.

-Interpreters have been made for many devices, such as home computers, microcomputers, graphing calculators, mobile phones, and video game consoles.
+CHIP-8 interpreters have since been made for many devices, such as home computers, microcomputers, graphing calculators, mobile phones, and video game consoles.